-Corporation Tax: trading losses: general: restriction for Government investment written off
+Corporation Tax: trading losses: general: restriction for government investment written off

 If the amount written off is more than those losses, the excess is carried forward for set-off against the body’s tax losses as at the end of the next accounting period, and so on.
-For this purpose, ‘tax losses as at the end of an accounting period’ are:
+For this purpose, “tax losses as at the end of an accounting period” are

-- any allowances which are available under CAA01/S260 (1) and (2) for carry forward to the next accounting period,
+- any allowances which are available under CAA01/S260 (1) and (2) for carry forward to the next accounting period, and

 - any allowable losses for chargeable gains purposes available under TCGA92/S8 so far as not allowed in that or a previous accounting period.

-The Government lent Company B £40,000 in connection with a civil engineering project in 2000.
+The government lent Company B £40,000 in connection with a civil engineering project in 2000.
 Company B makes up its accounts to 31 March each year.
 In the year ended 31 March 2005 Company B had losses of £95,000.
-The Government wrote off £17,000 of the loan in July 2005.
-Under CTA2010/S92 the £17,000 written off is set against Company B’s losses at the end of the accounting period ending on 31 March 2005.
+The government wrote off £17,000 of the loan in July 2005.
+Under CTA10/S92 the £17,000 written off is set against Company B’s losses at the end of the accounting period ending on 31 March 2005.
 And so the revised losses are £78,000.